toazbenj/Vibrotactile-Feedback-Project/README.md

 Programs

 The relevent programs for this project are finalTandemControlGame and 2ndVestClient. finalTandemControlGame creates a graphics window that allows the subjects to jointly control a ball object to guide it through a series of targets.
 The better in sync both subjects are, the more effectively they will be able to hit the targets in the time allowed.
-Conrol of the ball is done by bending the upper body in the four cardinal directions, but the x and y coordinates are reversed within the program, forcing the participants to adapt.
+Control of the ball is done by bending the upper body in the four cardinal directions, but the x and y coordinates are reversed within the program, forcing the participants to adapt.
 Haptics are employed to help guide a less experienced participant using the movements of a seasoned player.
 In order to run individualized haptics on the teacher's vest, 2ndVestClient is run on a separate computer with the respective vest connected to a second bHaptics Player program.

 Support